Hybrid-08933/Hexdump/README.md

 * Formats output into fixed-width hexadecimal and ASCII columns
 * Minimal runtime dependencies
 * Built using **Make** and linked with **GNU ld**

 ---

+## Performance Characteristics

+This implementation is designed to explore the upper bound of scalar performance for a real I/O-driven formatting workload.

+Measured on a modern x86_64 Linux system using `perf stat`:

+* Sustains 4.6–4.8 IPC depending on cache warmth, indicating operation near the architectural limits of scalar execution.
+* Near-zero branch misprediction rate
+* Negligible frontend stalls
+* No context switches or CPU migrations during steady-state execution

+The program is compute-bound once input data is resident in the page cache.
+Performance is dominated by formatting and output generation rather than I/O latency.

+These results indicate that the hot loop operates close to the architectural limits of scalar execution.

+---